ajmasia/simple-auctions-app/README.md

 ## App config

 This project use the OpenWeather API to get cities weather data.
 You will need a valid API key to use it.
 Currently the project use a `setTimeout` to simulate a Delay while the app receive new data and can show an spinner.
+Ideally, make the call to the api at the beginning of the app.

 Before run the app, you have to install all project dependences and set the config file renaming the `example.config.js` to `config.js`: